geokal94/MovieRama/README.md

 # MovieRama

-See movies of the week from MDB, search for movies and see details Tools and languages used: Javascript,jQuery and Bootstrap.
+See newest movies from the iMDb API.
+Search for movies and see their details.

+Tools and languages used: Javascript,jQuery and Bootstrap.